ibm-cloud-docs/vpc/vpn-onprem.md

 * [Connecting to a strongSwan peer](/docs/vpc?topic=vpc-strongswan-config)
 * [Connecting to a Vyatta peer](/docs/vpc?topic=vpc-vyatta-config)

 These configurations are fully tested and supported by IBM.
-If you plan to use an on-premises VPN gateway peer other than those listed, IBM Support can assist in troubleshooting your configuration, but cannot guarantee a resolution.
+If you plan to use an on-premises VPN gateway peer other than those listed, IBM Support can help troubleshoot your configuration, but cannot guarantee a resolution.
 {: note}

 ## Checking the status of the secure connection